Titles and Roles

 Vahid Serpooshan, PhD, is an Assistant Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.
-Dr. Serpooshan is a member of the Cancer Cell Biology research program at Winship Cancer Institute.
+Dr. Serpooshan is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Serpooshan received his PhD in biomaterials for tissue engineering from McGill University in Montreal, Quebec.
 He completed his postdoctoral fellowship in pediatric cardiology at Stanford University School of Medicine.

 Dr. Serpooshan's research laboratory conducts multidisciplinary research at the intersection of nano-biomaterials, cell and molecular biology, and 3D bioprinting.
 The lab's current projects include: bioengineering of cell-free cardiac patch device and 3D bioprinting of vascular, hiPSC-derived tissues.